EU Commission hearings approach conclusion

 COMMISSIONER, ECONOMIC AFFAIRS, PIERRE MOSCOVICI

 France, centre-left, 57.
 Moderate socialist from France's technocratic elite, son of prominent Romanian and Polish refugee psychologists.
 Europe minister 1997-2002.
 Finance minister under President Francois Hollande from 2012, he was denounced as "not credible" by centre-right at hearing, despite his assurances he would impose EU deficit discipline on Paris as on any state.
-He was obliged to submit a second round of written testimony in which he said he was ready to fine France for missing targets.
+His confirmation now hostage to multiparty bargaining next week.
+Has until middle of Tuesday to reply to further written questions.

 COMMISSIONER, EMPLOYMENT, MARIANNE THYSSEN